dupontcyborg/numpy-js/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Status**: 🚧 In Development - Phase 0 (Project Setup)
+> [!WARNING]
+> This project is under construction and is currently unstable.
+Expect breaking changes.

 ---

 ## What is NumPy.js?

 A complete, functionally-equivalent implementation of NumPy 2.0+ for the JavaScript ecosystem.
+(At least that's the goal!)

 ### Goals